 - Two additional electives (6 credits total)

 Are designed to provide students with a strong analytical foundation, applicable to a wide variety of policy issues.
-The MPP degree requires the following seven core courses:
+The MPP degree requires the following six core courses:

 - Politics and the Policy Process examines the influence of political factors on the initiation, formulation and implementation of public policy.
 The goal of the course is to give students the background necessary to devise strategies to develop public policy.
 (Comparative Public Policy can be taken instead of Politics of the Policy Process to satisfy this requirement.)